Pride and Pregnancy

 “Prostitutes!” the flustered lawyer yelled, waving a manila envelope around in the air.
-“He patronizes !”
+“He patronizes prostitutes!”

 An absolute hush fell over the courtroom—which was saying something, as it hadn’t been loud to begin with.

 Shit.
-How had this slimeball found out about ?
+How had this slimeball found out about that?